samerlahoud/tutorial-lpwan-iot/5GWF-19/general-framework.md

 ### A Glimpse on LoRaWAN Design Challenges (2/2)

-- Device throughput
+- Device rate
   - Collisions occur for concurrent transmissions on the same channel and spreading factor
-  - ALOHA model enables to compute the device throughput given the network load
+  - ALOHA model enables to compute the device rate given the network load

 \begin{figure}
 	\centering